Pasquiindustry/Hothouse-Creations-Who-Wants-To-Be-A-Millionaire-Reverse-Engineering/README.md

 :thinking: **Partially Decoded**

 This contains the question database, alongsize the answers and soem metadata.
 This is the structure (Not complete at the moment)
+Important note: this is mostly valid for the question database.
+The fast-finger database - for example - seems to slightly differ.
 * 2048 bytes for the header.
 I haven't fully decoded these, but I can find some familiar values

   * The words at 0x02 and 0x08 value is equal to the block size.
 Maybe one indicates the size of the header and the other the size of the question area